frontendpatterns/frontendpatterns.dev/src/content/patterns/stable-reference.md

 ## Solution

-Apply the Stable Reference pattern by maintaining consistent object and function references across renders to prevent unnecessary updates, and reinforce it with concise examples or tests.
+Maintain consistent object and function references across renders to prevent unnecessary updates.
 For example, memoize the transformed dataset before rendering a 500-row analytics grid so scrolling stays smooth.